sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 helm upgrade --install --values ./override.yaml --version 0.7.0 sourcegraph sourcegraph/sourcegraph
 ```

-You need to deploy the [BackendConfig] CRD to properly expose Sourcegraph publically.
-The [BackendConfig] CR should be deployed in the same namespace where Sourcegraph chart is installed.
+You need to deploy the [BackendConfig] CRD to properly expose Sourcegraph publicly.
+The [BackendConfig] CR should be deployed in the same namespace where the Sourcegraph chart is installed.

 [sourcegraph-frontend.BackendConfig.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/michael/improve-gcp-example/charts/sourcegraph/examples/gcp/sourcegraph-frontend.BackendConfig.yaml)
 ```yaml